IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 This document explores inter-domain TE options where the TE tunnel model, as defined in {{!I-D.ietf-teas-yang-te}}, applies at the MPI for both intra-domain and inter-domain TE configurations.
-The assessment of alternative options is beyond the scope of this document.
+The assessment of alternative options is beyond the scope of this draft.

 It is also assumed that: